gregbehm/necessary-fiction/_pages/about.md

 permalink: /about/
 ---

-Software engineer living and working in Colorado USA.
-When I code, I prefer Python.
+I'm a software engineer who lives and works in Colorado, USA.
+When I write code, I prefer Python.